- Forrester created another TCO/ROI study that was paid for by SAP.

 Analyzing The Vendor or Vendor Funded TCO Estimates

 Vendors view TCO discussions within the context of making a software sale.
-Some vendors still produce TCO calculations and we have analyzed a number of these TCO calculations.
-In fact, we have used some of these estimations for our own estimations and have found some good and some bad in how they were put together.
+Some vendors still produce TCO calculations, and we have analyzed a number of these TCO calculations.
+We have used some of these estimations for our estimations and have found some good and some bad in how they were put together.

-Several of the most obvious issues are listed below:
+Several of the most apparent issues are listed below:

 No Complete or Full TCO

-We have yet to come across a true “TCO” produced by a vendor or of course any vendor-sponsored study (which we view as the one and the same).
+We have yet to come across a true “TCO” produced by a vendor or, of course, any vendor-sponsored study (which we view as the the same).
 While a few have been accurate in several respects, they did not estimate the client’s cost of either working on the implementation or maintaining the application.
 However, the TCO is literally that; it must be inclusive of the entirety of costs to bring the application into the company and to keep it running, and even to decommission the application.
-I have certainly appreciated the work put in by software vendors to estimate some of the costs, but it is confusing to see “TCO” in a publication’s title and then read the following
+I have certainly appreciated the work put in by software vendors to estimate some of the costs, but it is confusing to see “TCO” in a publication’s title and then read the following.

 “…does—NOT—include analyst costs, IT costs, local data management costs, etc.”